cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-07.md

 cgroup2fs
 ```

 If the output is `tempfs` then cgroups v1 is used.
+(You shouldn't see this).

 ---